show_page.php1 : rn08.jpg

 HISTORY: This mouse had a large cystic abdominal mass.

 HISTOPATHOLOGIC DESCRIPTION: Ovary: Effacing 90% of normal ovarian architecture and compressing remaining few ovarian follicles and scant stroma is an unencapsulated, poorly demarcated, densely cellular, multiloculated neoplasm composed of tissue differentiated toward all three primordial germ layers.
 Ectodermal elements consist of neural tissue and cysts lined by frequently keratinizing squamous epithelium.
 Neural tissue consists of neurons, glial cells, and clusters of small, hyperchromatic primitive neuroblastic cells embedded in neuropil.
 Cysts are lined by stratified squamous epithelium that multifocally exhibits gradual keratinization through a granular cell layer and are filled by variable amounts of lamellated keratin and keratin debris with few neutrophils or eosinophilic to amphophilic, homogeneous to fibrillar material.
-Endodermal elements include numerous variably sized cysts up to 3 mm in diameter which are either lined by a single layer of cuboidal epithelium with multifocal subjacent tubules or pseudostratified columnar epithelium with multifocal cilia and goblet cells (respiratory epithelium) admixed with several small foci of gastric mucosa with mucous neck cells and fewer parietal cells.
-Mesodermal elements consist of dermal collagen with melanophages and bundles of smooth muscle.
+Endodermal elements include numerous variably sized cysts up to 3 mm in diameter which are either lined by a single layer of cuboidal epithelium with multifocal subjacent tubules or pseudostratified columnar epithelium with multifocal cilia and goblet cells (respiratory epithelium).
+Mesodermal elements consist of bundles of smooth muscle.
 Mitoses in all cell populations average less than 1 per 2.37 mm2 (10 HPF).

 MORPHOLOGIC DIAGNOSIS: Ovary: Teratoma, B6C3F1 mouse, rodent.